microsoft/vscode-jupyter/.github/test_plan.md

     1. Check to make sure that no outputs have errors
     1. Verify that graphs and progress bars are shown
 -   [ ] Verify export / import
-    1. With the results from `Start and connect to local server` open click the `Export as Jupyter Notebook` button in the Interactive Window
+    1. With the results from `Start and connect to local server` open click the `Save` button in the Interactive Window
     1. Choose a file location and save the generated .ipynb file
     1. When the prompt comes up in the lower right choose to open the file in the ipynb editor.
     1. The file should open in the Notebook Editor.